jinningwang/new-jinningwang.github.io/_posts/2024-12-11-power-systems-wiki.md

 **_Control Performance Standard 1 (CPS1)_** is a **yearly** standard that measures impact on frequency error, with a 100 percent minimum allowable score.
 CPS1 assigns each Control Area a share of the responsibility for control of Interconnection frequency.
 [2]

 **_Control Performance Standard 2 (CPS2)_** is a **monthly** standard intended to limit unscheduled flows.
 The minimum allowable CPS2 score is 90 percent.
 [2]

-## Entities

----

-**_Balancing Authorities_** The responsible entity that integrates resource plans ahead of time, maintains Demand and resource balance within a Balancing Authority Area, and supports Interconnection frequency in real time.
-[1]

----

-**_Interconnection_** A geographic area in which the operation of Bulk Power System components is synchronized such that the failure of one or more of such components may adversely affect the ability of the operators of other components within the system to maintain Reliable Operation of the Facilities within their control.
-When capitalized, any one of the four major electric system networks in North America: Eastern, Western, ERCOT and Quebec.
-[1]

----

-**_Interchange_** Energy transfers that cross Balancing Authority boundaries.
-[1]

----

 ## Reserve